 |Other Compensation||Perquisites and Other Benefits||

 Perquisites are intended to ensure safety and productivity of executives.
 Perquisites include such things as annual physicals, transportation, financial planning, and personal security.

 Senior leadership team—personal stake in IBM’s future through stock ownership requirements

 The Chairman and CEO and Senior Executives are all required to own IBM shares or equivalents worth three times their individual total target cash compensation within five years of hire or promotion.
 Unlike the majority of the Fortune 100 companies who establish ownership guidelines using a multiple of only base salary, IBM uses a multiple of base salary plus target annual incentive.
 This ensures that meaningful ownership levels are accumulated based on each executive’s annual cash compensation opportunity.
-As of December 31, 2014, as a group, the Chairman and CEO and Senior Executives owned approximately 1.0 million shares or equivalents valued at over $164 million; in fact, as of that date, this group held, on average, almost twice the amount of IBM shares or equivalents that the Company requires.
+As of December 31, 2015, as a group, the Chairman and CEO and Senior Executives owned shares or equivalents valued at over $128 million; in fact, as of that date, this group held, on average, almost twice the amount of IBM shares or equivalents that IBM requires.

 Setting performance targets for incentive compensation

-Compensation of our senior leaders is linked with Company performance against core business metrics.
+Compensation of our senior leaders is linked with IBM’s performance against core business metrics.
 These metrics and their weightings are aligned with IBM’s financial and strategic objectives and are designed to appropriately balance short- and long-term goals.
 Targets are set for both the annual and long-term incentive programs at aggressive levels each year.
-These targets, individually and together, are designed to be challenging to attain and are set within the parameters of our financial model shared with investors each year.
-As part of IBM’s ongoing management system, targets are evaluated to ensure they do not include an inappropriate amount of risk.
+These targets, individually and together, are designed to be challenging to attain and are consistent with our financial model shared with investors each year.
+As part of IBM’s ongoing management system, targets are evaluated to ensure they do not encourage an inappropriate amount of risk taking.